FastEval/FastEval/README.md

 <summary>HuggingFace Open LLM Leaderboard: https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard</summary>

 - HF Open LLM Leaderboard is not specifically focused on instruction following language models.
 The main thing that matters for instruction following LLMs is 0-shot performance and the only task that is evaluated with 0-shot there is TruthfulQA which is very limited.
 - More recently, HF Open LLM Leaderboard added human & GPT-4 evaluations which _does_ evaluate the instruction following capabilities.
 The GPT-4 evaluation is esentially what [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) introduced.
-This repository (ilm-eval) also contains this vicuna benchmark, though currently only with GPT-3.5 because I still don't have access to GPT-4.
+This repository (ilm-eval) also contains this vicuna benchmark, though currently only with GPT-3.5.
 - However, ilm-eval also contains other benchmarks like [OpenAI evals](https://github.com/openai/evals) and [HumanEval+](https://github.com/evalplus/evalplus) which HF Open LLM Leaderboard doesn't contain.
 This repository also uses lm-evaluation-harness, but in a different way to focus only on 0-shot performance.
 - While one part of their leaderboard uses [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and the evaluation [seems to be straightforward](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard/discussions/60), the GPT-4 evaluation code doesn't seem to be open source at the moment.
 - The model outputs are not stored on the HF Open LLM Leaderboard.
 By comparison, ilm-eval also stores model outputs for most benchmarks (except lm-evaluation-harness) and they can be viewed [on the website](https://tju01.github.io/ilm-eval/) in addition to just the resulting scores.